 Department of Teaching, Leadership, & Technology

-Professors Cost, Thrower, Whitsett, Williams; Associate Professors Alexiou-Ray, Cook, Ratchford, Raulston, Smajic; Assistant Professors Davis, Ploessl, A. Samuels, G. Samuels, Shanks, Taylor; Instructor: Gilmore.
+Professors Cook, Williams; Associate Professors Alexiou-Ray, Davis, Raulston, G. Samuels, Smajic; Assistant Professors Hooper, Ploessl, A. Samuels, Steele, Taylor

 The Mission of the College of Education is to prepare highly skilled, knowledgeable, and continually developing undergraduate and graduate candidates who make informed decisions, use current evidence and research based practices, and promote healthy and equitable communities through careers in counseling, exercise and nutrition science, family and consumer sciences, leadership, teaching, and technology.